youliangtan/robot_arm_workcell_manager/README.md

 ---

-## Setting of MoveIt Scene Env

-The config file is in rawm package called environment_object.
-This is to set the environment in moveit.
-Please subscribe to planning scene in rviz to see the objects.

-- The object must be called object_1, object_2 and so on.
-- type 1 for box, 2 sphere, 3 clinder, 4 cone.

-### Octomapping
-Information is pulled from the depth camera and added to the planning scene.
-The params can be found at cssdbot_ur10_moveitconfig package, sensor_manager.launch.xml and sensors_kinect_pointcloud.yaml

 ## Notes

 - Custom designed "fork-lift" end effector, trays and tray placements are used in this application.
 - 3 executables are used in this application, namely: `robot_arm_workcell_manager` (MAIN), `robot_arm_controller`, `fiducial_markers_handler`.
 - `robot_arm_workcell_manager` executable depends on above `robot_arm_controller` and `fiducial_markers_handler` libs.